biosustain/potion/docs/permissions.rst

 :class:`PrincipalManager` class
 ===============================

+.. module:: contrib.principals

-.. autoclass:: contrib.principals.PrincipalManager
+.. autoclass:: PrincipalManager
     :members:

 Efficiency
 ----------

-.. module:: contrib.principals

 Those who have worked with Flask-Principal know that it is on its own not well-suited for object-based permissions where large numbers of objects are involved, because each permission has to be loaded into memory as ``ItemNeed`` at the start of the session.